1. May I apply to the Master of Education program even though I am not working in a classroom?

 It depends.
 If you are waiting for life to slow down, the answer is no because that never happens.
 Just remember, life goes by whether you are in school or not.
 Receiving your Master of Education will need to be one of your many priorities, so you can work towards your future career opportunities.
 Investing in yourself is the best return on investment you can receive!
 The admissions process is stream-lined for students; it only takes approximately 2 hours of your time.
 See the Admissions Overview page for complete information.

 Concordia University has been around over 100 years and is Regionally Accredited.
 See our Accreditation Page for more details.
 The courses are listed so educators can read through the quality degree program of their choice, course by course.
 Educators requested that the ground campus programs be moved to an online and accelerated format because of time constraints.
-These 4 online Master of Education degrees include the high quality standards also associated with the brick and mortar campus.
+Our online degree programs include the high quality standards also associated with the brick and mortar campus.

 Yes, Concordia University welcomes International students and has many students that are not U.S. citizens.
 See link for International Requirements.